Artificial insemination: Intrauterine

+The cost breakdown for Intrauterine Insemination (IUI) involves several components.
+The procedure itself typically ranges from $300 to $1,000 per cycle without insurance.
+The cost of the sperm may vary widely, with prices per vial ranging from $500 to $1,000 or more from a sperm bank.
+Additional expenses might include consultation fees, ovulation-inducing medication, ultrasounds, and blood tests.

+The extent of insurance coverage for fertility treatments, including Intrauterine Insemination (IUI), varies considerably.
+Some insurance plans may cover some of the costs, while others may not provide any financial support for fertility treatments.
+Coverage depends on various factors, such as the insurance plan, state policies and regulations, and the underlying cause of infertility.
+Several states have mandated insurers to provide coverage for infertility services.

 IUI can be used in conjunction with controlled ovarian hyperstimulation (COH).
 Clomiphene Citrate is the first line, Letrozole is second line, in order to stimulate ovaries before moving on to IVF.
 Still, advanced maternal age causes decreased success rates; women aged 38–39 years appear to have reasonable success during the first two cycles of ovarian hyperstimulation and IUI.
 However, for women aged over 40 years, there appears to be no benefit after a single cycle of COH/IUI.
 Medical experts therefore recommend considering in vitro fertilization after one failed COH/IUI cycle for women aged over 40 years.

 A double intrauterine insemination theoretically increases pregnancy rates by decreasing the risk of missing the fertile window during ovulation.
 However, a randomized trial of insemination after ovarian hyperstimulation found no difference in live birth rate between single and double intrauterine insemination.
 A Cochrane found uncertain evidence about the effect of IUI compared with timed intercourse or expectant management on live birth rates but IUI with controlled ovarian hyperstimulation is probably better than expectant management.

 Due to the lack of reliable evidence from controlled clinical trials, it is not certain which semen preparation techniques are more effective (wash and centrifugation; swim-up; or gradient) in terms of pregnancy and live birth rates.